pogamesdk/POGAME-Unity/README.md

 This is the documentation of the "POGAME.com Unity SDK plugin" project for adding the SDK within your <strong>Unity WebGL</strong> game.

-POGAME.com is the biggest broker of high quality, cross-platform games.
-We connect the best game developers to the biggest publishers.
+POGAME.com is the biggest collections of high quality, cross-platform games.
+We provide great games for your website within minutes!

 Running into any issues?